 The City may make changes to this RFP/RFQ if, in the sole judgment of the City, the change will not compromise the City's objectives in this solicitation.
-Any change to this RFP/RFQ will be made by formal written addendum issued by the City's Project Manager and shall become part of this RFP/RFQ.
+Any change to this RFP will be made by formal written addendum issued by the City and shall become part of this RFP.